-Nishin is the Senior Advisor to Rainbow Railroad and advises the Executive Director on policy, strategy, and operations.
+Nishin is the Senior Advisor to Rainbow Railroad and advises the Chief Executive Officer on policy, strategy, and operations.
 He also advises on relations with the United Nations and governmental bodies.

 Previously, Nishin worked for the United Nations Refugee Agency (UNHCR) in Switzerland, Lebanon, and Greece on the protection of gender-based violence survivors and lesbian, gay, bisexual, transgender, and intersex (LGBTI) refugees.
 In 2015, he spearheaded UNHCR’s first global project to evaluate its efforts to protect LGBTI refugees covering 106 operations worldwide.
 Most recently, in 2022, Nishin served as the Lead Technical Expert on a six-country study commissioned by the International Organization for Migration (IOM) on mapping and strengthening protection measures for LGBTI migrants.
 His writings on refugee protection have been published by UNHCR, Oxford University Press, and International Peace Institute.